Hibernate Object States

 session.close(); //user in detached state

-That’s all about transient, persistent and detached states of object in Hibernate.
+That’s all about transient, persistent and detached states of an object in Hibernate ORM framework.